christof337/FPANR/verificarlo/README.md

-## FPANR v0.1.0
+## FPANR v1.0.1

 A tool for automatic Montecarlo Arithmetic analysis.
 *This project is a fork of the [verificarlo project](https://github.com/verificarlo/verificarlo).
-It add the FPANR integration, which provide a powerful tool to track cancellation at no memory cost.
+It adds the FPANR integration, which provide a powerful tool to track cancellation at no memory cost.
 Learn more about FPANR [here](https://hal-lirmm.ccsd.cnrs.fr/lirmm-01549601v3/document).*

+*It relies on verificarlo environment to process its inputs, hence the following instructions mostly follows [verificarlo](https://github.com/verificarlo/verificarlo)'s instructions.*

 *To use it with verificarlo, use the environment variable `VERIFICARLO_BACKEND`, and set it to `FPANR`, directly when you execute the executable generated with verificarlo.
 For instance*
 ```bash